 The imagining of feminist utopia focuses on whether a gender equal utopia can exist.
 A world without patriarchal oppression and gender binaries which is beyond the violence gender itself produces within the lives of people, a feminist utopia imagines a world without gender binaries and gender discrimination.

 Radical feminism explains that a feminist utopia cannot exist if inequalities exist due to gender binaries and discrimination.
 It advocates for imagining a feminist utopia which provides a critique of gender itself.

-Although Rokeya Sakhawat Begum’s work Sultana’s Dream is a feminist attempt at imagining a feminist utopia, named ‘Ladyland’.
-The story in itself draws a lot of inspiration from her own life experiences as a Muslim girl child born to an upper class Muslim family.
-While the women of the family were under restrict observance of Purdah system that secluded them to the domestic realm.
+Although Rokeya Sakhawat Begum’s work Sultana’s Dream is a feminist attempt at imagining a feminist utopia, named ‘Ladyland’, the story in itself draws a lot of inspiration from her own life experiences as a Muslim girl child born to an upper class Muslim family.
+The women of the family were under strict observance of Purdah system that secluded them to the domestic realm.

 Also Read: 6 Indian Muslim Feminists In History

 Rokeya’s elder sister was married off before the age of fourteen after being sent to her maternal grandparents place because of her father’s objection to studying Bengali.
 Rokeya emphasised in one of her works that marriage prevented her sister to educate herself.

 Rokeya was encouraged by her civil servant husband to continue with her education after marriage.
 Rokeya’s husband, Khan Bahadur Sakhawat Hussain was an Urdu speaking, western educated, and ‘liberal’ minded deputy magistrate of Bhagalpur.
 He encouraged Rokeya to write in Bengali which will help her to connect with the common people and she later published Motichur in 1905 and Sultana’s Dream in 1908.